htcondor/htcondor/docs/admin-manual/configuration-macros.rst

  ``GROUP_QUOTA_DYNAMIC_<groupname>`` :index:`GROUP_QUOTA_DYNAMIC_<groupname>`
-    A floating point value in the range 0.0 to 1.0, inclusive, representing a fraction of a pool’s machines (slots) set as a dynamic quota for the hierarchical group identified by ``<groupname>``.
+    A floating point value in the range 0.0 to 1.0, inclusive, representing a fraction of a pool's machines (slots) set as a dynamic quota for the hierarchical group identified by ``<groupname>``.
 For example, the following specifies that a quota of 25% of the total machines are reserved for members of the